der-mur/zynq-cpp-sandbox/README.md

 ![Ttc Block Diagram](assets/images/ttc.png)
 </br></br>

-Each individual module of each TTC can be used individually, and this provides another opportunity to create a composition-based driver: a TtcSingleTimer class represents an individual module, and a Ttc class is composed of three TtcSingleTimer objects.
+Each module of each TTC can be used individually, and this provides another opportunity to create a composition-based driver: a TtcSingleTimer class represents an individual module, and a Ttc class is composed of three TtcSingleTimer objects.
 </br></br>
 ![Ttc Class Diagram](assets/images/ttc_class_diagram.png)
 </br></br>